CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/Introduction to HTML and CSS/Creating a web page/Module Quiz: Introduction to HTML and CSS/README.md

 }
 ```

-- [x] The text will be spread out so that every line of the text has the same width within the `p` element. <br>
+- [x] The text will be spread out so that every line of the text has the same width within the `p` element.
-      That's correct.
-The `justify` value will spread out the text within the p element so that every line has the same width.
 - [ ] The text will be aligned to the right of the `p` element.
 - [ ] The text will be aligned to the left of the `p` element.
 - [ ] The text will be centered inside the `p` element.